lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-the-access-manager-service.md

 ## Step 5: Configure your authentication provider

-AMS supports several different authentication providers.
-Read the guide on [configuring authentication ](../../configuration/setting-up-authentication/)and choose an authentication provider.
+AMS supports several authentication providers.
+Read the guide on [configuring authentication](../../configuration/setting-up-authentication/) and choose an authentication provider.
 We strongly recommend using a modern authentication provider that supports strong authentication and can enforce multifactor authentication.
 While integrated windows authentication is provided, we recommend you only use this for testing purposes.

 ## Step 6: Configure outbound email settings